-The coronavirus pandemic has created a large spike in people making their Wills, as people seek to put their affairs in order.
+The coronavirus pandemic in 2020 created a large spike in people making their Wills, as people were spurred into action to put their affairs in order.

 Being purely online we are open for business 24 hours a day, 7 days a week, and are also available to answer any queries by email or phone 7 days a week.

-There is no need to book an appointment with uis - it takes most people ten minutes or so to create their Wills, so there is no reason to put it off.
+There is no need to book an appointment with us - it takes most people ten minutes or so to create their Wills, so there is no reason to put it off.

 We are here to help - and remember, in a world affected by Covid, to stay safe and stay protected as you write your Last Will and Testament.